- 24 regular full-time faculty

 - Tyler Farrell, Visiting Assistant Professor, 19th and 20th Century Poetry and Literature, Creative Writing/Rhetoric and Composition, British and Irish Literature.

 - Jenn Fishman.
-Associate Professor.
+Associate Professor and Director of First Year English.
 Rhetoric and Composition.

-- Leah Flack, Assistant Professor.
+- Leah Flack, Associate Professor.
 20th-c British Literature, Modernism.

 - Tol Foster, Assistant Professor.
 American Literature; Native Studies.

 - Melissa J. Ganz, Assistant Professor.
-Eighteenth-Century British Literature and Culture; Law and Literature; Gender Studies; Transatlantic Studies; History of the Novel.
+18th- and 19th-Century British Literature and Culture; Law and Literature; Gender Studies; Transatlantic Studies; History of the Novel.

 - Beth Godbee, Assistant Professor.
 Rhetoric and Composition.